Keyboard shortcuts

 • variables: Additional help about the variables functions group

-• proccess: Additional help about the proccess functions group
+• process: Additional help about the process functions group

 • nas: Additional help about the nas functions group